DevExpress/XPO/Tutorials/WinForms/Classic/create-persistent-classes-and-connect-xpo-to-database.md

         set { SetPropertyValue(nameof(LastName), ref fLastName, value); }
     }
     ```
-    The `SetPropertyValue` method raises the `PropertyChanged` event that is used by data bound controls to update their display text.
+    The `SetPropertyValue` method raises the `PropertyChanged` event that is used by data-bound controls to update their display text.
 * Add the read-only `ContactName` property.
-This property is not mapped to any column.
-Use the `FirstName` and `LastName` properties to calcualate the `ContactName` property value.
+XPO does not map read-only properties to database columns.
+Use the `FirstName` and `LastName` properties to calculate the `ContactName` property value.
     ```csharp
     public string ContactName {
         get { return string.Concat(FirstName, " ", LastName); }
     }
     ```
-* Add the [PersistentAliasAttribute](https://docs.devexpress.com/XPO/DevExpress.Xpo.PersistentAliasAttribute) to the `ContactName` property.
-This attribute allows XPO to include this property in a filter.
+* Add the [PersistentAlias](https://docs.devexpress.com/XPO/DevExpress.Xpo.PersistentAliasAttribute) attribute to the `ContactName` property.
+  >The [PersistentAlias](https://docs.devexpress.com/XPO/DevExpress.Xpo.PersistentAliasAttribute) attribute specifies an expression that substitutes for the property name in a SQL query.
 The expression passed to the attribute constructor should follow the [Criteria Language Syntax](https://docs.devexpress.com/CoreLibraries/4928/devexpress-data-library/criteria-language-syntax).
-XPO uses the Persistent Alias expression to build a SQL command that is compatible with the target database.
     ```csharp
     [PersistentAlias("concat(FirstName, ' ', LastName)")]
     public string ContactName {